Address:

 Dr. Stefano V. Albrecht

-I am a Lecturer (Assistant Professor) in Artificial Intelligence in the School of Informatics, University of Edinburgh, where I lead the Autonomous Agents Research Group.
-In my role as Royal Society Industry Fellow, I work with a team at Five AI to develop AI technologies for autonomous driving in urban environments.
+I am a Reader (Associate Professor) in Artificial Intelligence in the School of Informatics, University of Edinburgh, where I lead the Autonomous Agents Research Group.
+In my role as RAEng Industrial Fellow, I work with Dematic/KION to develop machine learning technologies for multi-robot warehouse systems.
+In my previous role as Royal Society Industry Fellow, I worked with a team at Five AI/Bosch to develop AI technologies for autonomous driving in urban environments.
 I am also affiliated with the Alan Turing Institute where I lead the effort on multi-agent systems research.

 Previously, I was a postdoctoral fellow at the University of Texas at Austin in Peter Stone's group.
 I obtained PhD and MSc degrees in Artificial Intelligence from the University of Edinburgh, and a BSc degree in Computer Science from Technical University of Darmstadt.
-I received fellowships from the Royal Academy of Engineering, the Royal Society, the Alexander von Humboldt Foundation, and the German Academic Scholarship Foundation (Studienstiftung).
+I received personal fellowships from the Royal Academy of Engineering, the Royal Society, the Alexander von Humboldt Foundation, and the German Academic Scholarship Foundation (Studienstiftung).
+In 2022, I was honoured to be nominated for the IJCAI Computers and Thought Award.

 Teaching